Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-characters.md

 With the option `-d, --dict <DICTS>` you can specify a different default character set.
 It will override the ones in `--chars`, but you can still use `-a, --add-chars` and `-x, --except` to customize it.

 We provide a list with the characters, but you can know which ones are used with the `--verbose` option.
-Moreover, it will be sorted from less bright to more bright.
+Moreover, it will be sorted from less bright to brighter.

 You can specify multiple sets by separating them with a comma, like `-d box_all, nerd`